wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 implementations are rather straightforward.
 Besides, the library provides functions to convert other types into `sds` objects, e.g., `sdsfromlonglong()`, and to print into an `sds` object from a format string just like `snprintf()`.

+### Linked List

+Redis contains a standard doubly linked list implementation in file `adlist.h` and `adlist.c`.
+The source code is simple and easy to understand with very little to cover.
+However, it is worth noting that Redis's linked list object carries three call back functions, namely, `dup`, `free`, and `match`.
+These three functions will duplicate, deallocate, or compare for equality on the value object (`value` field of each node), respectively.
+As a result, the list object can be duplicated, deallocated, and searched for a particular key using the interface functions `listDup()`, `listRelease()`, and `listSearch()`.

+## Build, Compilation, and Usage

 ### Disabling Persistence